 You need to be prepared for that and have a plan for what you’ll do if your traffic dries up.
 I remember when Pinterest changed its algorithms.
 Top bloggers and affiliate marketers lost 80% of their traffic overnight.
 It was a very tough time for many people.
 Unfortunately, many had all their eggs in one basket and weren’t prepared for the change.

 You must be prepared to work hard and be in it for the long haul.
 You cannot set it aside to get to it when you’re feeling motivated.
 You must consistently do the work daily, weekly, and month after month.
 Too many bloggers quit 5-minutes before the miracle happens.
 Patience and consistency are key.

 You need to be disciplined with your time if you want to be successful with affiliate marketing.
-That means creating a schedule and sticking to it, even when you don’t feel like working.
+That means creating and sticking to a schedule, even when you don’t feel like working.

 That schedule may be timed or a publishing schedule requiring you to produce a certain number of pieces of content per week.
 But whatever schedule you create, stick to it!

 I’ve found that treating my affiliate marketing business like a real job is the best way to stay disciplined.
 I show up every day and work on content.
 I happen to do it in my pajamas.